jasonchriscodes/BusFlow/README.md

 # BusFlow

-BusFlow is an Android application designed to replace printed duty sheets for bus drivers.
-It presents each driver’s roster in an easy-to-read multi-color timeline or paginated table view, helps them keep track of timing points, and provides a live map view to monitor on-time performance and nearby buses.
+BusFlow is an Android application designed to replace printed duty sheets by presenting each driver’s roster in an intuitive multi-color timeline or paginated table view.
+It highlights timing points, tracks on-time performance, and provides a live map to show your route, current position, and nearby buses.

 ---